-Come to class prepared to discuss the hermeneutical issues surrounding the question of false prophecy.
+Come to class prepared to discuss the hermeneutical issues surrounding the question of true and false prophecy.
 How would you preach/teach from Jeremiah 28?
 Is Elizabeth Achtemeier correct in her judgment that the most important message of Jer 27-8 is not related to the question of true and false prophecy but rather "their central word for us is their witness to the sovereignty of God over all nations."
-(See E. Achtemeier, Jeremiah, 83-84).
+(See E. Achtemeier, The prose chapters).